 We regularly review the services and fees from our independent registered public accounting firm.
 These services and fees are also reviewed with our audit committee annually.
-The following table provides information regarding the fees billed for professional services rendered by Ernst & Young LLP, our independent registered public accounting firm, for the fiscal years ended December 31, 2021 and 2020:
+The following table provides information regarding the fees billed for professional services rendered by Ernst & Young LLP, our independent registered public accounting firm, for the fiscal years ended December 31, 2022 and 2021:

-Year Ended I Year Ended December 31,
+Year Ended December 31,

-2021 2020
+2022 2021

-Audit fees(1) \$ 889,310 \$ 1,608,400
+Audit fees(1) \$ 504,000 \$ 889,310

+Audit-related fees(2) \$ - \$ -

-Tax fees(2) \$ 379,157 357,437
+Tax fees(3) \$ 35,020 \$ 379,157

+All other fees(4) \$ - \$ -

-Total fees \$ 1,268,467 \$ 1,965,837
+Total fees \$ 539,020 \$ 1,268,467

-(1) Consists of fees rendered in connection with the audit of our financial statements, including audited financial statements presented in our Registration Statement on Form S-1 and Annual Report on Form 10-K, review of the interim financial statements and services normally provided in connection with regulatory filings.
-Included in 2020 Audit fees is an aggregate of \$1.1 million of fees billed in connection with our initial public offering, which closed in December 2020.
+(1) Consists of fees rendered in connection with the audit of our financial statements, including audited financial statements presented in our Annual Report on Form 10-K and review of the interim financial statements and services normally provided in connection with regulatory filings.
 Audit fees in 2021 include fees related to the integrated audit of our consolidated financial statements and internal control over financial reporting and professional services performed in connection with our registration statements.